 Keep your schedule flexible

-Consider structuring a flexible schedule so that you can work when your temporary employer needs additional help.
-If you have another employer, let both know the schedules for each job.
-It’s important to keep in mind that if you're working a seasonal job alongside a permanent position, you may want to prioritize your full-time work to avoid issues with that employer.
+Consider structuring a flexible schedule so that you can work when your temporary employer requires additional help.
+If you have another employer, you can inform both employers of the schedules you have for each job.
+If you're working a seasonal job alongside a permanent position, you may want to prioritize your full-time work to maintain stability.

-If you want to learn new skills while you work at a seasonal job, ask as many questions as you can.
-Many supervisors and coworkers are happy to help seasonal employees with their tasks and answer any questions they may have.
-This can help you learn more about the job and industry and boost your transferable skill set for future positions.
+If you want to learn new skills while you work at a seasonal job, consider asking as many questions as you can.
+Many supervisors and colleagues are willing to help seasonal employees with their tasks and provide additional training.
+By learning more about the job and industry, you can improve your resume and prepare for future full-time positions.

 Explore more articles